flagshipcompany/shopify-app-public/README.md

 ![Auth Page](img/auth.png)

-**copy** the new `key`, we will use it later in the Shopify App to connect your Smartship Account with Shopify.
+**copy** or keep this page open, as we will need some information from this `token` that was created.

 ### Install the App
 #### BETA installation